Welltower (NYSE:WELL) Releases Q3 2021 Earnings Guidance

 Welltower (NYSE:WELL) issued an update on its third quarter 2021 earnings guidance on Tuesday morning.
 The company provided earnings per share (EPS) guidance of $0.780-$0.830 for the period.
 The company issued revenue guidance of -.

-Welltower (NYSE:WELL) last announced its earnings results on Thursday, July 29th.
-The real estate investment trust reported $0.06 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.77 by ($0.71).
+Welltower (NYSE:WELL) last released its earnings results on Thursday, July 29th.
+The real estate investment trust reported $0.06 EPS for the quarter, missing the Thomson Reuters’ consensus estimate of $0.77 by ($0.71).
 Welltower had a net margin of 13.49% and a return on equity of 4.76%.
-On average, equities analysts predict that Welltower will post 3.22 EPS for the current year.
+As a group, research analysts predict that Welltower will post 3.22 earnings per share for the current year.

-Several analysts have commented on the company.
-Berenberg Bank raised Welltower from a hold rating to a buy rating and set a $100.00 price objective for the company in a research note on Tuesday, August 3rd.
-Capital One Financial raised Welltower from an equal weight rating to an overweight rating in a research note on Friday, May 21st.
-Raymond James upped their price objective on Welltower from $92.00 to $95.00 and gave the company a strong-buy rating in a research note on Thursday, July 1st.
-Morgan Stanley upped their price objective on Welltower from $86.00 to $100.00 and gave the company an overweight rating in a research note on Monday.
-Finally, Royal Bank of Canada upped their price objective on Welltower from $82.00 to $95.00 and gave the company an outperform rating in a research note on Tuesday, July 13th.
-Six investment analysts have rated the stock with a hold rating, twelve have issued a buy rating and one has given a strong buy rating to the company’s stock.
-According to data from MarketBeat.com, the company presently has a consensus rating of Buy and an average price target of $82.45.
+WELL has been the subject of several research analyst reports.
+Morgan Stanley upped their target price on shares of Welltower from $86.00 to $100.00 and gave the company an overweight rating in a research note on Monday, September 13th.
+Deutsche Bank Aktiengesellschaft upped their target price on shares of Welltower from $80.00 to $102.00 and gave the company a buy rating in a research note on Monday.
+BMO Capital Markets upgraded shares of Welltower from a market perform rating to an outperform rating and set a $100.00 price objective for the company in a research note on Thursday, August 26th.
+Scotiabank upgraded shares of Welltower from a sector underperform rating to a sector perform rating and lifted their target price for the company from $68.00 to $83.00 in a research report on Wednesday, June 23rd.
+Finally, Wolfe Research began coverage on shares of Welltower in a research report on Monday, June 14th.
+They issued an outperform rating and a $94.00 price target for the company.
+Six analysts have rated the stock with a hold rating, twelve have issued a buy rating and one has given a strong buy rating to the company’s stock.
+According to MarketBeat.com, the stock presently has a consensus rating of Buy and an average price target of $83.70.

 Welltower Company Profile